 Amazon.com, Inc. provides online retail shopping services.
 It provides services to four primary customer sets: consumers, sellers, enterprises, and content creators.
 The company also provides other marketing and promotional services, such as online advertising and co-branded credit card agreements.
 It serves consumers through its retail websites with a focus on selection, price, and convenience.
 It designs its websites to enable its products to be sold by the company and by third parties across dozens of product categories.
-It also manufactures and sells the Kindle e-reader and strives to offer customers the lowest prices possible through low every day product pricing and free shipping offers, including through membership in Amazon Prime.
-The company offers programs that enable sellers to sell their products on its websites and their own branded websites, earning fixed fees, revenue share fees or per-unit activity fees from these transactions.
-It also serves developers and enterprises of all sizes through Amazon Web Services, which provides access to technology infrastructure that enables virtually any type of business.
-The company operates in two principal segments: North America and International.
-The North America segment consists of retail sales of consumer products and subscriptions through North America-focused websites such as www.amazon.com and www.amazon.ca.
-The International segment consists of retail sales of consumer products and subscriptions through internationally focused locations.
-This segment includes export sales from these internationally based locations, including export sales from these sites to customers in the U.S. and Canada.
-The company was founded by Jeffrey P. Bezos in July 1994 and is headquartered in Seattle, WA.
+The company also serves developers and enterprises of all sizes through Amazon Web Services, which provides access to technology infrastructure that enables virtually any type of business.
+The company operates through three segments: North America, International, and Amazon Web Services.
+The North America segment includes retail sales of consumer products and subscriptions through North America-focused websites such as www.amazon.com and www.amazon.ca.
+The International segment includes retail sales of consumer products and subscriptions through internationally-focused websites.
+The Amazon Web Services segment includes global sales of compute, storage, database, and other AWS service offerings for start-ups, enterprises, government agencies, and academic institutions.
+Amazon.com was founded by Jeffrey P. Bezos in July 1994 and is headquartered in Seattle, WA.